Get close to our native southern species as they receive emergency hospital treatment.

 - follow the people working to give these creatures a second chance

 - discover why it’s important to help these birds and animals

 - find out what to do if you find an injured or sick native animal.

-All the field trip material including video, a Google Earth for Web tour, background support and online quizzes will be available from 27 March 2023.
+Save the week of 27 February 2023 in your calendar: All the field trip material including video, a Google Earth for Web tour and online quizzes will be available then.